mpkin/PhD-tutorials/GRtensor/README.md

 # FOR GRTENSOR III:

 ###########################################################
-# Maple routine to initialize GRTensor.
+# Maple routine to initialize GRtensor.
 This file should
 # be placed in the home directory.
 #
 #  Intialize via